ZerhackerJagi/food_dashboard/README.md

 ```

-⋅⋅⋅create user 'reddituser'@'localhost' identified by 'your_password';
+   create user 'reddituser'@'localhost' identified by 'your_password';
-⋅⋅⋅grant all on reddit.* to 'reddituser'@'localhost';
+   grant all on reddit.* to 'reddituser'@'localhost';
-⋅⋅⋅flush privileges
+   flush privileges

 2. Creating a cronjob for the crawler

-⋅⋅⋅crontab -e (choose the editor you like - easiest of course is nano)
+   crontab -e (choose the editor you like - easiest of course is nano)
-⋅⋅⋅move to the last line and enter the following
+   move to the last line and enter the following
 ```
 */10 * * * * /usr/bin/python3.7 /path/to/your/scraper/reddit_scraper.py
 ```
-⋅⋅⋅if you used nano use ctrl+o -> enter -> ctrl+x to safe and exit
+   if you used nano use ctrl+o -> enter -> ctrl+x to safe and exit

 ## Analyze the data on your own
 1. Start your notebook

-⋅⋅⋅jupyter notebook (leads you to your browser - start exploring)
+   jupyter notebook (leads you to your browser - start exploring)